Trotalo/modxBaseEnviroment/README.md

    5. Select the "FILE SHARING" option from the values displayed under "Resources"
    6. On the resources list, click the '+' sign, and the both folders you created on step 1
+5. Follow the manual wsl installation steps from the [microsoft site](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps)
+   1. Make sure to select the plain 'Ubuntu' installation
+   2. Follow the manual until you reach the following message
+   `CONGRATULATIONS!
+You've successfully installed and set up a Linux distribution that is completely integrated with your Windows operating system!`
+6. Go to Docker -> dashboard -> settings -> resources, and check that your new ubuntu image is listed, the click the switch next to it, and we'll be ready to go!

 ## Using this image